ets-berkeley-edu/cloud-lrs/README.md

 ```

 ## Deployment script
 Cloud-LRS contains a deployment script that can be used to deploy the latest code.
-The script install all dependencies in package json, genrates static assets and drops it under /public folder.
+The script installs all dependencies in package json, generates static assets and drops it under /public folder.
 By default the DOCUMENT_ROOT is set to /var/www/html/ and the static assets are dropped into the folder.

 To start Cloud-LRS app server